Progress in Trade Talks Props Up U.S. Stocks

 By Georgi Kantchev

+All three major U.S. stock indexes are on pace to end the week up more than 2%.
+The Dow industrials are on pace for their eighth consecutive week of gains, rising more than 13% through Thursday -- their best eight-week gain since September 2009.

+The Dow's recent run higher has been fueled both by signaling from the Federal Reserve that it is done raising interest rates for now, as well as easing trade and tariff bluster between the U.S. and China.

-Trade negotiators defused tensions somewhat Friday when they agreed to further talks next week in Washington after a week of talking in Beijing.
+President Trump and trade negotiators defused some of those tensions Friday.
+Mr. Trump said the U.S. is close to a deal with China, while negotiators said they agreed to further talks next week in Washington after talking this week in Beijing.
 During the recent negotiations, officials on both sides have been seeking to narrow the still-substantial gap between the concessions China is willing to offer and what the Trump administration will accept.

-The Dow Jones Industrial Average rose 210 points, or 0.8%, while the S&P 500 and Nasdaq Composite gained 0.6% in recent trading.
+The Dow Jones Industrial Average rose 348 points, or 1.4%, while the S&P 500 added 1% and Nasdaq Composite gained 0.7% in recent trading.
+The technology-heavy index is on course to exit a bear market if its gains hold through the closing bell, having risen more than 20% from its Dec.
+24 low.

 "A trade deal looks increasingly likely," said UBS Bank economist Tao Wang.
 "A trade agreement may be reached sometime later when President Xi and Trump meet."